ttamg/python-pipenv/README.md

 2. Change the name of the directory for your new project name now if you like
 3. CD into the project directory
 4. Create the virtualenvironment using the command `pipenv shell` on the commandline - this will create a new virtual environment which can be activated at any time by typing `pipenv shell` when in this directory.
-5. Install the dependencies in the **Pipfile** by using `pipenv install --dev` to install just the development and production packages.
+5. Install the dependencies in the **Pipfile** by using `pipenv install --dev --pre` to install just the development and production packages.
 Note that to install just the production packages you use `pipenv install`
 6. Type `code .` to load VS Code in this project
 7. From the menu select **Python: Select Interpreter** and select the new virtual environment that we just created with the new project name
 8. Get coding!